techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 It is important to note that the rate of data transfer on Bluetooth is heavily dependent on the version of Bluetooth you use.
 For example, if you use Bluetooth 2.x data transfer happens at 0.25 MB/s, whereas Bluetooth 5.x transfers data at 6 MB/s.

-## Part 4: How to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone Using Google Drive?
+## Part 4: How to Transfer Photos from Honor X50i+ to iPhone Using Google Drive?

 Google Drive is cloud storage that is available to those who have a Gmail address.
 It can store anything ranging from Word Documents to photos and videos.
-Hence, if you are wondering **how to move photos from Asus ROG Phone 7 Ultimate to iPhone**, then Google Drive is your answer.
+Hence, if you are wondering **how to move photos from Honor X50i+ to iPhone**, then Google Drive is your answer.

-To go with the transfer of photos and videos from Asus ROG Phone 7 Ultimate to iPhone with Google Drive, follow the steps outlined below:
+To go with the transfer of photos and videos from Honor X50i+ to iPhone with Google Drive, follow the steps outlined below:

 **Step 1:** First, make sure Google Drive is already installed on the Android device; if not, visit the Play Store to download Google drive.
-Then, on your Asus ROG Phone 7 Ultimate, visit the Gallery section> select the images> tap on the Share button> and finally choose Share via Drive.
+Then, on your Honor X50i+, visit the Gallery section> select the images> tap on the Share button> and finally choose Share via Drive.

 Soon the file will get uploaded.